Skyvell/bmw-commision-design/README.md

 ![Initial draft of architecture](database.svg)

-The PenetrationRanges and VolumeTargetRanges attributes will be on the form:
+The PenetrationRanges and VolumeTargetRanges attributes will be on the form
 ```python
 ranges = [
     ["lower_bound_1", "upper_bound_1"],